emu-russia/pureikyubu/SRC/DolwinEmu/Readme.md

 # DolwinEmu

-This component is used to control guest emulation (GameCube).
+This component is used to control host emulation (GameCube).

 You can assume that the "Loaded" state is equivalent to the fact that the GameCube is on (powered), and the "Running" state is equivalent to the main Gekko clock is running.